0 0

 Difference between classical computing and quantum computing:

-The basic difference between Quantum Computer and Classical Computer is Classical Computers works with bits, and on the other hand, Quantum Computers work with Qubits.
-So, if we want to store data in a classical computer, it first coverts into specific combinations of 0’s and 1’s and stores that binary data into bits on our hard drive.
-There is a magnetic domain in the hard drive and we have magnetic polarization and can change magnetization to be pointing up or pointing down.
+The basic difference between a Quantum Computer and a Classical Computer is that Classical Computers work with bits, and on the other hand, Quantum Computers work with Qubits.
+So, if we want to store data in a classical computer, it first converts it into specific combinations of 0’s and 1’s and stores that binary data into bits on our hard drive.
+There is a magnetic domain in the hard drive, and we can magnetise it to point up or down.

-On the other hand, In Qubits, it can take any combination of the binary outcome using superposition, and we can of it think as a spin.
+On the other hand, in Qubits, it can take any combination of the binary outcomes using superposition, and we can think of it as a spin.
 Then we can imagine it as a spin up or spin down, but we can also have a superposition of up and down if it is isolated enough.

 Credit: medium.com